david-acker/ThrottlingSample/README.md

 ## Running

 Run `./start.sh` to start the ASP.NET Core sample application.
-The sample application uses the download throttling middleware and has a single endpoint (`GET /`) which returns a test CSV file included with the project.
+The sample includes the following endpoints, all of which return the sample CSV file included with the project:

+### Minimal Endpoints

+- Throttled:
+  - `GET /minimal/throttled`: limited to 0.1 MBs per second
+- Not Throttled:
+  - `GET /minimal/not-throttled`

+### Controller Endpoints

+- Throttled:
+  - `GET /controller/throttled`: limited to 0.1 MBs per second
+  - `GET /controller/throttled-override`: limited to 0.2 MBs per second
+- Not Throttled:
+  - `GET /controller/not-throttled`

 ## Testing

 Run `./client-test.sh` to test the download throttling functionality.
-The script makes several requests to the sample application using `curl` and prints the average download speed (in bytes per second) when each request completes.
+The script makes several requests to the sample application's `GET /minimal/throttled` using `curl` and prints the average download speed (in bytes per second) when each request completes.

-## Metrics

-The sample project is currently setup to limit the download speed to 100,000 bytes (0.1 MB) per second.
-Using the `./client-test.sh` script, the throttled download speeds average roughly 99,000 bytes (0.099 MB) per second and do not exceed the enforced limit of 0.1 MBs per second.
+The actual download speeds average 99,000 bytes (0.099 MBs) per second and do not exceed the enforced limit of 0.1 MBs per second.

 ## Future Enhancements